 We're pleased to offer a variety of free professional development opportunities.

-Throughout the summer and into the start of the school year, we're offering free asynchronous online courses.
+We're offering free asynchronous online courses.
 Each course includes evidence-based approaches to teaching digital literacy, instructional videos and simulations, discussion boards, and optional webinars.

-The courses will be live for five weeks, and participants can complete them at their own pace.
+The courses will be live for seven weeks, and participants can complete them at their own pace.
 Participants who successfully finish a course can request a certificate of attendance that verifies the professional learning hours completed.

 Reading Like a Historian with Digital Literacy